 In May 2014, Lithuania became the first EU country to ban the sale of energy drinks to minors.
 In January 2016, neighboring Latvia followed suit, enacting a similar law which will take effect this June.

 In 2015, India banned energy drinks containing caffeine and ginseng—including Monster Energy—deeming the mixture “irrational and impermissible.”

 More recently, here in the U.S., Middlebury College banned the sale of energy drinks on campus, citing health hazards and links to problem behaviors.

-If you or a loved one has suffered serious side effects after consuming an energy drink, please contact us immediately for a free case review.
+If you or a loved one suffered harm while using a product, please contact us immediately for a free case review.
 You may be entitled to compensation.